bidhan948/eQuery/README.md

 Its documentaion wll be release after 2 months after completing my exam

+First of all create a database  connection by going inside __database.php file and renaming the database name

-First of all create an object as
+after that create an object as
 $obj = new query;

 ############################## for Displaying #####################################